Mats Point: Injured? Murray looks fine to me, Wilander says

-LONDON Far from being a lame-duck champion waiting to be dispatched, Britain's Andy Murray hit Wimbledon running and looks pretty much 100 percent fit, said former world number one Mats Wilander.
+LONDON (Reuters) - Far from being a lame-duck champion waiting to be dispatched, Britain's Andy Murray hit Wimbledon running and looks pretty much 100 percent fit, said former world number one Mats Wilander.

 Murray hadn't played a match since a first-round defeat at Queen's last month, having skipped some warm-up exhibitions, but he still smashed Kazakh qualifier Alexander Bublik 6-1 6-4 6-2 on Centre Court.